Factbox: India's complex Goods and Services Tax

 The GST embodies the principle of "one nation, one tax, one market", according to the government.
 But in practice the Indian version is more complex and will be tougher to comply with than is the case in many other countries.

-To read a related story please click here:
+To read a related story please click here

 Here's how the Indian GST compares with its counterparts in Asia: